MDAnalysis/MDAnalysis.github.io/_posts/2022-12-9-Aya-gsoc-final-report.md

 I'd like to thank all my mentors for their effort and valubale lesson they gave to me through the program period, and I'm specially gratful for @jbarnoud (Jonathan Barnoud) for his endless guidance and patience through every step in the project.

+For more information about the details of my journey with GSoC throught the summer you can check my personal blog post [Here].

 -- @aya9aladdin